Africa's free trade agreement: Curse or blessing? | DW | 09.07.2019

 Scared of tariff cuts

-Former political affairs commissioner of the AU Aisha Laraba Abdullahi told DW that fears that eliminating tariffs could harm some African economies are understandable.
+A former political affairs commissioner of the AU, Aisha Laraba Abdullahi, told DW that fears that eliminating tariffs could harm some African economies are understandable.
 "We must not provide an opportunity for other countries to come and dump their products on the continent and reduce our manufacturing capacity.
 We have to be on guard," especially since only a very small number of African countries "have excelled in manufacturing," Abdullahi added.

 Huge obstacles to free trade